puzzle/hugo-techlab/labs/03_first_steps.md

 ## Layouts

+Hugo uses template files to render content (markdown) into HTML.
+Template files are a bridge between the content and presentation.
+Hugo doesn't provide any default templates, meaning that content is not rendered by default.

+The terms layout and template are used interchangeably.
+The directory is called layouts, but the layouts also contain template variables and functions.

 Our goal is now to create an `index.html`.
-For this we need to create a layout in the `themes/mytheme/layouts` directory.
+For this we need to create a file in the `themes/mytheme/layouts` directory.

 There are lookup rules for each page.
 That means that Hugo checks if specific layouts exist in a certain order.
 The first layout that exists will be used.

 There are different lookup orders for every type of page:
  - Homepage